PoolSea-Staking-Pool/smartnode-install/README.md

 ### Update Instructions

-A complete guide to updating Rocketpool can be found here: https://docs.rocketpool.net/guides/node/updates.html
+A complete guide to updating Poolsea can be found here: https://docs.poolsea.com/docs/guides/running-a-poolsea-node/monitoring-and-maintenance/checking-for-updates

-### Running and Using Rocketpool
+### Running and Using Poolsea

-Documentation about running and using Rocketpool can be found here: https://docs.rocketpool.net/guides/
+Documentation about running and using Poolsea can be found here: https://docs.poolsea.com/docs/guides/